Ballynahatty:

 Sheet 21

-4 km S of Downpatrick,
+4 km

-approached by an old sunken lane,
+S of Downpatrick, approached by an old sunken

-is a long low mound which contained large kists at the E and
+of the circle is a long low mound which contained large kists

-W ends.
-This mound obliterated two shortlived cairns built after
+at the E and W ends.
+This mound obliterated two shortlived cairns

-monument."
+this magnificent monument."

 Three pairs of stones stand outside the circle at varying distances,